 McKnight, 27, a trans woman, had spent most of last year living in southeast Edmonton with Matthias Eichner, a man who considered himself her "street dad."
 But after she was confronted and shamed online by Edmonton Creep Catchers in April, Eichner said his home became her prison.
 He found her lying on the basement floor dead on September 7.

-"I think she was so psychologically damaged and physically damaged, and Creep Catchers pushed her over the edge," Eichner, 60, told VICE from the living room of his three-story house.
+"I think she was so psychologically damaged and physically damaged, and Creep Catchers pushed her over the edge," Eichner, 60, told VICE from the living room of his three-storey house.
 Downstairs, he pointed to a spot on the carpeted floor, just outside the bathroom, where he found her lying down with a towel placed underneath her pelvis.

-"When I walked up to look at her, I noticed her fingernails were black, and I knew what that meant," he said.
+"When I walked up to look at her I noticed her fingernails were black, and I knew what that meant," he said.
 "I touched her arm, and it was like ice."

 This is a part of a VICE Canada project investigating the impact of vigilante pedophile hunting in Canada.

 - Note from the Editor

 - Part One: The Real Story Behind Creep Catchers

 - Part Two: Predators or Prey?
 Creep Catchers Accused of Targeting People with Physical and Mental Disabilities

 - Part Three: A Pedophile Opens Up About Being Targeted by Vigilantes

 Self-described pedophile-hunting groups like Creep Catchers operate by posing as minors on Craigslist and dating apps and shaming adults who express sexual interest in them or even just an interest in hanging out platonically.